Bitch Slap: Plot

-Hel and Trixie find a hidden bunker full of goods stolen from Pinky, including a mysterious weapon, diamonds, and a beautiful sword, which Trixie takes.
+Hel and Trixie find the hidden bunker full of goods stolen from Pinky, including a mysterious weapon, diamonds, and a beautiful sword, which Trixie takes.
 Camero, believing she is in the midst of a double-cross, fights Hel for the diamonds.
 Camero overcomes Hel and sets Trixie afire along with barrels of flammable liquids.
 Camero leaves Hel in chains while she attempts to drive away with the diamonds; however, Hel quickly uses the super-machine gun to free herself, and fires a rocket that destroys the car Camero was driving.

 Hel admits to Trixie that she is a secret agent who reports to a man named Phoenix, and that she is on a mission to retrieve the weapon they found in Pinky's lair.
 Camero returns and again fights Hel.
 After she beats Hel to the ground, Camero assumes she is dead and moves to kill Trixie.
 As Trixie will not fight back, Camero tries to rape her, but stops when she sees a tattoo and realizes Trixie was the shadowy contortionist from her past.
 Before she can kill Trixie, Camero is shot in the back and killed by Deputy Fuchs, who managed to survive the explosion.
 However, instead of thanking him, Trixie kills Fuchs using a hidden throwing star.
 Hel awakens, having survived Camero's attack.
 Trixie then reveals that she, in fact, is Pinky, and concocted the entire plot to retrieve the sword she took from Gage's bunker, which he had taken from her six months previously.